QuickenLoans/mcp-cache/README.md

 Get takes any string as a key and does a lookup of the data.

 ##### Please Note:
-- Missing data will return null.
+- Missing data will return `null`.
 There is no difference between a cache hit of a `null` value and a cache miss.
 - It is not necessary to serialize objects before storage.
 Serialization will be optimized by each cache implementation.

 ### Set